AseelAlawadh/aws-learning-progress/README.md

 3. Your progress and notes will be saved automatically

 ---
-## 🌐 Live Site
+## 🌐 Live Demo

-Check out the project live on GitHub Pages:
+Check out the site live on GitHub Pages:
 [aseelalawadh.github.io/aws-study-tracker](https://aseelalawadh.github.io/aws-study-tracker/)

 ---